-The meeting should allow for:
+The meeting will allow for:

-- The complainant to be present and accompanied at the hearing if they wish. - The complainant to explain their complaint and the headteacher/chair of governors/vice chair of governors to explain the reasons for their decision. - The complainant to question the headteacher/chair of governors/vice chair of governors, and vice versa, about the complaint. - Any evidence, including witnesses who have been prior approved by the chair of the CAP, to be questioned. - Members of the CAP to question both the complainant and the headteacher/chair of governors/vice chair of governors. - Final statements to be made by both parties involved.
+- The complainant to be present and accompanied at the hearing if they wish. - The complainant to explain their complaint and the headteacher to explain the reasons for their decision. - The complainant to question the headteacher, and vice versa, about the complaint. - Any evidence, including witnesses who have been prior approved by the chair of the CAP, to be questioned. - Members of the CAP to question both the complainant and the headteacher. - Final statements to be made by both parties involved.

-The complainant will receive a written response explaining the panel's findings and recommendations within 15 school days.
-This letter will also explain whether there are any further rights of appeal and to whom they need to be addressed.
+The complainant and the person complained about, where relevant, will receive a written response, via email or otherwise, explaining the panel's findings and recommendations within 15 school days.
+This response will also explain whether there are any further rights of appeal and to whom they need to be addressed.